DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 * [color](#color)
 * [noColor](#nocolor)

-> The configuration file supports [JSON5 syntax](https://json5.org/).
+The configuration file supports [JSON5 syntax](https://json5.org/).
 This allows you to use JavaScript identifiers as object keys, single-quoted strings, comments and other JSON5 features.

+> You can find a complete configuration file example [in our GitHub repository](https://github.com/DevExpress/testcafe/blob/master/examples/.testcaferc.json).

 ## browsers